kangzhai/DPEP/README.md

 # Reference
 If you use the codes, please cite the reference as below.

-The paper has been submitted, please wait for updating.
+The paper has been accepted by Briefings in Bioinformatics, please wait for the link.